-For the month of November, well at least for the next two weeks, I am going to be doing something kind of different.
+For November, well at least for the next two weeks, I am going to be doing something kind of different.
 This is the month of Thanksgiving and to celebrate it, I followed a complete menu from one of my vintage cookbooks.
 This is something I have always wanted to do.
 One of my favorite things about old cookbooks is the menu section.
-My mother got gifted as a wedding present The Old Fashioned Cookbook by Jan McBride Carlton and I used to loved looking at the elaborate menus featured in that book.
+My mother got gifted as a wedding present The Old Fashioned Cookbook by Jan McBride Carlton and I used to love looking at the elaborate menus featured in that book.
 The meals looked so grand and different from what was usually on the table.
 I still immediately look for the menu section when I get a new cookbook for my collection.
 Now that I am older I do realize that these menus are a very idealized version of what the cookbook author thinks a meal should be and probably most people did not eat as such.

-Also the reason I chose the Birthday and Family Celebrations cookbook menu is that not all the items on the menu are new items that needed a recipe.
-So items such as the turkey or mashed potatoes, you can just make the way you always do and not get overwhelmed by fifteen new recipes that you need to create.
+Also, the reason I chose the Birthday and Family Celebrations cookbook menu is that not all the items on the menu are new items that need a recipe.
+So with items such as the turkey or the mashed potatoes, you can just make the way you always do and not get overwhelmed by fifteen new recipes that you need to create.
 Lastly, my mother has a huge collection of Libby glassware and Fire King dishes from the 1960s so doing a menu from 1963 seemed like a match made in heaven.
 Oh and the pie but I will discuss that in a later post.

 So what is on the menu? (click on the recipes with asterisks to go the post that includes the recipe)